Trump selects second-in-command for State

 Biegun had a prominent role in the delicate negotiations that led to historic meetings between Trump and North Korean leader Kim Jong Un.
 He also led the so-far unsuccessful negotiations to get North Korea to give up its nuclear weapons.

-Biegun is a former Ford Motor Co. executive who served in previous Republican administrations.
+Before returning to government service in 2018, Biegun was vice president of international government relations for Ford Motor Co.

+He has more than two decades of service in both the executive and legislative branches of government.
+In Congress, he was national security adviser to Senate Majority Leader Bill Frist, chief of staff of the Senate Foreign Relations Committee and a senior staff member of the House Foreign Affairs Committee.
+At the White House, he was executive secretary at the National Security Council.

-His nomination has been expected since mid-September, but its timing has been unclear amid turmoil in the State Department over the House impeachment inquiry into the administration’s policy toward Ukraine.
+Biegun’s nomination has been expected since mid-September, but its timing has been unclear amid turmoil in the State Department over the House impeachment inquiry into the administration’s policy toward Ukraine.